Operator SVD with Neural Networks via Nested Low-Rank Approximation: Problem Setting and Preliminaries

 \subsection{SpIN and NeuralEF}

-As alluded to earlier, Spectral Inference Networks (SpIN)~\citep{Pfau--Petersen--Agarwal--Barrett--Stachenfeld2019} and Neural Eigenfunctions (NeuralEF)~\citep{Deng--Shi--Zhu2022} are the most closely related prior works to ours, in the sense that these methods aim to learn the top-$L$ orthonormal parametric eigenbasis of a self-adjoint operator.
-Though there exist other approaches that aim to find beyond the top mode (or the \emph{ground state}) in computational physics, most, if not all, approaches are based on ad-hoc regularization terms and are not guaranteed to systematically recover the top-$L$ ordered eigenfunctions.
-Hence, we focus on comparing SpIN and NeuralEF in the main text, and discuss the other literature and the two methods in greater details in Sec.~\ref{app:sec:related_work}.
+As alluded to earlier, Spectral Inference Networks (SpIN)~\citep{Pfau--Petersen--Agarwal--Barrett--Stachenfeld2019} and Neural Eigenfunctions (NeuralEF)~\citep{Deng--Shi--Zhu2022} are the most closely related prior works to ours, in the sense that these methods aim to \emph{learn} the top-$L$ orthonormal eigenbasis of a self-adjoint operator by \emph{training} parametric functions.
+Though there exist other approaches in computational physics that aim to find beyond the top mode or ground state, most, if not all, approaches are based on rather ad-hoc regularization terms and do not have guarantee to recover the top-$L$ ordered eigenfunctions.
+Hence, we briefly overview SpIN and NeuralEF in the main text, and discuss the two methods in greater details as well as the other line of works in \S\ref{app:sec:related_work}.

-Since SpIN and NeuralEF are only applicable for self-adjoint operators, we temporarily assume a self-adjoint operator $\Top\suchthat\Fc\to\Fc$ in the rest of this section.
+SpIN and NeuralEF are only applicable for self-adjoint operators, and thus we temporarily assume a self-adjoint operator $\Top\suchthat\Fc\to\Fc$ in the rest of this section.
 SpIN and NeuralEF are both grounded in the principle of maximizing the Rayleigh quotient with orthonormality constraints.
 However, their optimization frameworks encounter nontrivial complexity issues, as summarized in Table~\ref{tab:comparison}.
 The primary challenge lies in efficiently handling these orthonormality constraints.
 To achieve fast convergence with off-the-shelf gradient-based optimization algorithms, it is also crucial to estimate gradients in an unbiased manner.

 SpIN starts from the following variational characterization of the top-$L$ orthonormal eigenbasis: